Exploring one of the most sought after and elusive occurrences when fly fishing in Tasmania.

 To have the best chance of success when heading out to target tailing trout in Tasmania, anglers should look for flooded margins on still waters, found around many highland lakes and lagoons, and flooded plains of lowland rivers.
 This provides ideal habitat for the trout to cruise and fossick in areas usually not covered by water, as lake levels recede throughout the trout fishing season.

-Typical set up for this style of fly fishing in Tasmania is a 5wt 9ft rod, paired with a weight forward floating line.
+Typical set up for this style of trout fly fishing in Tasmania is a 5wt 9ft rod, paired with a weight forward floating line.
 Leaders should be at least 12ft in length and I prefer 5X in flourocarbon.

 Fly selection will vary but generally size #14-#16 flies are a good starting point in patterns such as red tag, fiery brown bettle, black and peacock, woolly worm and stick caddis all work well for innate and static presentations, whilst small wet flies such as fur flies are successful when moving your fly.